Consensys/doc.goquorum/docs/Concepts/Multitenancy/Overview.md

 Multitenancy aims to be able to serve multiple tenants from a single GoQuorum node.
 We introduce access controls in order to protect states owned by each tenant.
 Tenants will have `scope` to peform particular actions on particular data and anything outside this `scope` should be inaccessible to the tenant.
+Operators who access GoQuorum node via IPC socket have access to all states and not restricted by any `scope`, however, accessing via HTTP/HTTPS/WS/WSS would require scoped access token like tenants.

 !!! info "State Isolation"
     Only private states are logically isolated whereas public state is publicly available to all tenants.